d4nieldev/DIP/README.md

 distance of a pixel from the boundary of a component in an image where a component is defined as a set of connected pixels.
 We often use a signed distance field to distinguish whether the pixel is inside or outside of the component.

-We adopt the terms outer and outer distance transform to measure the distance field inside and outside a component.
+We adopt the terms inner and outer distance transform to measure the distance field inside and outside a component.
 The signed distance transform provides a combined measure for outer and inner, where the inside region is positive, and the outside region is negative.